vmlrj02/Some-Python-codes/README.md

-This repo contains python code for the following games
+This repo contains some python codes.